-In addition to the primary conversion files, supporting files are included which allow preparation of the camera profile, precise adjustment of exposure in post before the conversion is applied, and placement of black level following the conversion to conform the image to cinema luminance.
+In addition to the primary conversion files, supporting files are included which allow precise adjustment of exposure in post before the conversion is applied, and placement of black level following the conversion to conform the image to cinema luminance.

 These are labeled according to whether they go before the conversion or after it - their order of operations.
 These are the bracketed labels: